FAQs: Training your AI

 Q. How much training data do I need for a good AI?

-A. Quality matters more than quantity.
-For most creators, around 500 prompt and completion pairs provide good coverage of their expertise.
-If you have multiple areas of expertise, aim for up to 3,000 pairs.
-This may sound like a lot, but they will rapidly increase as you upload documents using our knowledge upload tool.
+This may sound like a lot, but your training data will rapidly increase as you upload documents using our knowledge upload tool.

 Q. How many files can I upload to the knowledge upload room?